mohilp1998/js-animation/README.md

 # js-animation
-Creating an animation using JS
+An animation using JS: https://mohilp1998.github.io/js-animation/